fultonj/victoria/tripleo-ceph/README.md

 - HEAT create a heat stack with --stack-only
 - DOWN download the configuration as ansible playbooks
 - NET use config-download ansible to configure the networks
-- CEPH use cephadm and ceph-orchestrator to configure ceph
+- CEPH deploy ceph with [tripleo-ceph](https://github.com/fmount/tripleo-ceph)
 - CONF use config-download ansible to configure the rest of the openstack

-## Status

-- We can bootstap a ceph-mon and ceph-mgr on a controller node with cephadm

 ## Notes

 - https://download.ceph.com/rpm-octopus/el8/x86_64/
 - https://github.com/ceph/ceph/pull/35195
 - https://github.com/ceph/ceph/pull/34879

+## Status

+- We can bootstap a ceph-mon and ceph-mgr on a controller node with cephadm